sofar/how-to-clear/04-deploying.md

 ```

 There are likely 2 or 3 entries listed under `Address` in the output of
-this command, and all should be valid for use in the `builder.conf`:
+this command, and all should be valid, but it is usually best to pick
+the top one listed for use in the `builder.conf`:

 ```
 CONTENTURL=http://10.1.2.138/